 You can expedite the exam process by taking the patient’s medical history as you examine them.
 Patients do not always know which information is relevant or important, so don’t ask vague or general questions.
-Inquire about specific respiratory conditions, recent hospital visits, and recent infections or illnesses.
-If another person, such as a spouse or caregiver is present, ask them for additional details.
+Instead, inquire about specific respiratory conditions, recent hospital visits, and recent infections or illnesses.
+If another person such as a spouse or caregiver is present, ask them for additional details.

 Percussion allows you to assess lung health.
-Normal lungs sound low and pitched, while a dull sound may indicate fluid in the lungs, and a very loud or low pitch could indicate emphysema or asthma.
+Normal lungs sound low and pitched, while a dull sound may indicate fluid in the lungs.
+A very loud or low pitch could indicate emphysema or asthma.
 Loud or high-pitched-sounding lungs could indicate pneumothorax.
 Percussion also affords a second opportunity to check for areas of tenderness or bruising.

 Listen to the lateral, anterior, and posterior lung fields, and to the heart.
 Some abnormal sounds to monitor for include: